Advanced life support training

 Participants will learn about advanced life support, including the causes and prevention of cardiac arrest and the ALS algorithm.
 They will also undertake practical skills components of ALS, including airway and breathing, assessment of DRSABC(D), compressions and defibrillation using an automated external defibrillator.
 There will be a simulation of ALS scenarios so participants can contextualise their newly learned skills and deepen their application.

-Donna and Kellie also take the opportunity to review the practice equipment and onsite ALS resources for quality improvement and stock control.
+Leanne and Donna also take the opportunity to review the practice equipment and onsite ALS resources for quality improvement and stock control.

 If you would like to book in or find out more, please complete the Expression of Interest and we will get back to you shortly.
 Alternatively, contact our Education Team